Avatar

 Generic int struct

-The only issue, there are X and Y names of variables, because of generic.
-But from my perspective, it is fair price for ability to declare generic X-Y struct.
+The only issue is generic X and Y variable names.
+However, from my perspective, it is a fair price to pay for ability to declare a generic X-Y struct.

 Templated Numeric Rect

-From other hand, FInt32Rect could not be exposed to blueprints.
+On the other hand, FInt32Rect cannot be exposed to blueprints.
 I have no idea why.
-Nobody doesn’t add support for it :(
+Nobody doesn’t want to add support for it :(

-But if you want to declare some generic numeric stuff, just look into MathFwd.
-Maybe somebody add it, and add support for blueprints!
+Look into MathFwd in case you want to declare some generic numeric stuff.
+Maybe somebody will add it together with support for blueprints!